Thumbnail

 4. Learn While Tracking Checkbox

-This checkbox enables the object learning module to keep learning the object being tracked.
+This checkbox enables the object learning module to keep learning the tracked object.
 Be aware that if this checkbox is left enabled, there is a chance that, over time, the module will start learning the objects around the tracked object.

 5. Show Movement Tracer Checkbox